 The Next Steps

 Please note that not all children with ASD will exhibit all these symptoms.
 So, you don’t need to check for all the signs.
-Likewise, not all babies who show these signs will develop autism later on — some may have other developmental delays or disorders.
+Likewise, not all babies who show these signs will automatically develop autism later on — some may have other developmental delays or disorders.

 Experts say parents must trust their instincts.
 If you feel that your baby interacts, communicates, behaves, and socializes differently, bring them to a doctor.
 Remember: early detection can make a big difference.